def1ant1/RusticUI/docs/README.md

 # Docs

 This directory powers the RusticUI documentation site maintained by Apotheon.ai.
 It covers the RusticUI component families, headless primitives, automation tooling, and migration paths.
+The latest update introduces dedicated coverage for the automation utilities (click-away listeners, focus traps, telemetry streams) plus the Material renderers and examples that exercise them end-to-end.

 To start the docs site in development mode, from the project root, run: